SeanMcP/seanmcp.com/src/content/check-npm-scripts-in-current-directory.md

 ---
 title: How to check npm scripts in current directory
-description: Writing a script to read the package.json for you
+description: Writing a script to read the package.json for you.
 date: 2020-02-06T12:00-0400
 update: 2020-04-14
 tags: